SiddharthaPaul/Tutorials_CPLEX_in_Python/README.md

 # Tutorials_CPLEX_in_Python
-Modelling and solving optimization problem in python with CPLEX
+Modelling and solving optimization problems in python with CPLEX